-What is MOSFET and why you should keep it cool?
+What are MOSFETs and why you should keep them cool?

 MOSFETs are small electrical components that, with other components, make up the VRM.
 Did we just confuse you even more?
 OK, let’s fix that.
 VRM, or Voltage Regulator Module, as its name would suggest, is the part that regulates the voltage for the most important components, such as CPUs and GPUs.

 We all know that your PC runs on classic power supplies, and some of you probably know that they can produce only three constant voltages which are 3.3V, 5V and 12V.
 The important bits in a computer, like the CPU and GPU, usually have the operating voltage between 0.5 and 1.5 volts.
 So, if a CPU or GPU need something around 1V, you can see the problem that we are facing – higher voltages need to be converted to lower voltages.

 The part that does the converting is called the DC-DC converter, and unsurprisingly, it converts direct current to another direct current.
 To be a bit more specific, a higher voltage needs to be converted to a lower value, and the DC-DC converter we are interested in, is called a step-down (buck) converter.

 As always, we are going to be brief and blunt with our explanation.
 Almost every higher end motherboard has an elongated heat sink near the CPU socket.
 This is for cooling the VRM section, or to be more specific, to cool MOSFETs themselves, which tend to get really hot.
 Peak temperatures can range from 80°C to 100°C and in cases of high-end graphic cards, temperatures can be even more extreme, up to 120°C.